Q: What do you call an organic compound with an attitude?

 You’re interested in:

-- Areas of biotech, like systems and synthetic biology.
+- Areas of biotech, like biological systems and synthetic biology.

 - Fields related to medicine and rehabilitation.